29 Days to Great Sex Day 17: The Pleasure Center

 2. Try being on top

 If you are on top during intercourse, then very slowly try to change the angle so that you can hit him at the right spot that makes you feel good.
 Just rotate a bit until it feels good.
+This also often helps you hit the G-spot better, too.

 3. Have him touch you

-What often happens is that during foreplay you may feel great because he’s directly stimulating you where it feels good.
+During foreplay you may feel great because he’s directly stimulating you where it feels good.
 But then you start actual intercourse, and the stimulation almost stops, depending upon your position.
 That’s often why women have a hard time reaching orgasm.
 Instead, try to vary the angle (even if you don’t really vary the position) so that your clitoris does get that sensation.
 A small change like tilting your hips can do wonders.

 I have many more tips in The Good Girl’s Guide to Great Sex, but here’s one that hopefully will help you quickly!
 Many women feel as if something must be wrong with them because intercourse itself just doesn’t feel that wonderful.
 But that’s actually quite normal.
 Because the vagina doesn’t have many nerves, unless you’re making an effort to have your clitoris line up with the base of his pelvis, you’re not going to get the pleasurable feelings that you need.
 There is nothing wrong with you.
 You just need to adjust your position a little bit!